 The amendments aim to improve the information companies provide about long-term debt with covenants.
 The amendments to IAS 1 specify that covenants to be complied with after the reporting date do not affect the classification of debt as current or non-current at the reporting date.
 Instead, the amendments require a company to disclose information about these covenants in the notes to the financial statements.

-The amendments to IAS 1 are effective for reporting periods beginning on or after January 1, 2024 and are not expected to have a material impact on the Trust's consolidated financial statements.
+The amendments to IAS 1 are effective for reporting periods beginning on or after January 1, 2024, and did not have a material impact on the Trust's consolidated financial statements.